2025 British Columbia Teaching & Learning Council West Coast Teaching Excellence Awards

 Part 5: Student Ratings of Instruction (SRI) (See also Appendices)

-Required is a paragraph that explains the context for student evaluation of teaching at the institution including the following: the office responsible (e.g., Provost, institutional planning, etc.); the administrative procedures for SRI (who conducts them, how the forms are administered, how the results are reported); the normal course load for a teacher in the department.
+A) A paragraph that explains the context for student evaluation of teaching at the institution, including the following: the office responsible (e.g., Provost, institutional planning, etc.); the administrative procedures for SRI (who conducts them, how the forms are administered, how the results are reported); the normal course load for a teacher in the department.
 If the nominee has used a university-sanctioned alternative to evaluate teaching effectiveness, a description of the alternative method, how it is administered, and a rationale for using it is to be included.

-1. all courses taught by the nominee during the most recent two years of teaching responsibilities (allowing for sabbaticals and leaves, and allowing for the advanced preparation of dossiers that may require translation to English); and
+- the names and dates of all courses taught by the nominee during the most recent two years of teaching responsibilities (not including sabbaticals and leaves);

-5. the mean rating received for the global or ‘overall’ question(s) for each course;
+- the mean rating received for the global or “overall” question(s) for each course;

-6. comparative data, such as departmental, faculty, or university norms, if available; and
+- comparative data such as departmental, faculty, or university norms, if available;

-B) A paragraph that contextualizes or expands upon the data provided and that helps the Awards Committee in its interpretation.
+C) A paragraph that contextualizes or expands upon the data provided and that helps the Awards Committee in its interpretation.
 For example, what trends or patterns emerge in the data?
 What information explains irregularities for a particular course?
 Has the institution’s standard SRI or a university-sanctioned alternative has been used?
-The nomineeshould also explain how they have responded to, applied, or used student feedback to enhance their teaching and student learning.
+The nominee should also explain how they have responded to, applied, or used student feedback to enhance their teaching and student learning.

 Part 6: Letters of Support—Up to six letters of support, a minimum of three, from the following groups of supporters may be included: students not currently enrolled in any of the nominee’s classes or working under their supervision, colleagues/peers with personal experience of the nominee’s teaching, or Indigenous or community members outlining the impact of student involvement as part of their course work.